amgrubb/amgrubb.github.io/_pages/letters.md

 Two weeks is the minimum amount of lead time for me to consider writing for you.

 When asking for a letter, tell me if you are looking for a **strong** letter and ask me if I have enough time to write one.
-If I can't agree to write you a strong letter, this doesn't mean I don't think highly of you.
+If I can't agree to write you a strong letter, this does not mean I don't think highly of you.
-Instead, it means I havn't spent enough time observing your work.
+Instead, it means I have not spent enough time observing your work.

 _Note: I will only write recommendation letters when you have signed a waiver of your right to examine the letter._
 _When I write letters of recommendation, I treat them as confidential documents whose destination is to a relevant third party (e.g., prospective employer, graduate school)._